Production of $\Xi(1530)$ in the $K^- p$ scattering process: Introduction

 \section{Introduction}

 $\Xi$ hyperons, composed of one up or down quark and two strange quarks, are particularly interesting members of the baryon family because they provide insights into the dynamics of the strong force in environments with high strange quark content.
 Due to this characteristic, the production of $\Xi$ hyperons is challenging, and experimental observations are limited compared to $\Lambda$ and $\Sigma$ hyperons, which contain only one strange quark.
-A review of the Particle Data Group (PDG) reveals that only the ground $S$-wave states, $\Xi(1315)^{0,-}$ with $J^{P}=1/2^+$ and $\Xi(1530)$ with $J^P=3/2^+$, are well-established with four-star ratings~\cite{ParticleDataGroup:2024cfk}.
+A review by the Particle Data Group (PDG) reveals that only the ground $S$-wave states, $\Xi(1315)^{0,-}$ with $J^{P}=1/2^+$ and $\Xi(1530)$ with $J^P=3/2^+$, are well established with four-star ratings~\cite{ParticleDataGroup:2024cfk}.
 Additionally, there are four $\Xi$ resonances with three-star ratings: $\Xi(1690)$, $\Xi(1820)$, $\Xi(1950)$, and $\Xi(2030)$.
 Of these, the $J^{P}$ quantum numbers of $\Xi(1820)$ have been determined to be $3/2^-$, and the spin of $\Xi(2030)$ has been measured to be $5/2$.
-The remaining five $\Xi$ resonances, $\Xi(1620)$, $\Xi(2120)$, $\Xi(2250)$, $\Xi(2370)$, and $\Xi(2500)$, are only rated as two- or one-star in the PDG~\cite{ParticleDataGroup:2024cfk}, indicating that their existence is only considered to be fairly or even poorly established.
+The remaining five $\Xi$ resonances, $\Xi(1620)$, $\Xi(2120)$, $\Xi(2250)$, $\Xi(2370)$, and $\Xi(2500)$, are only rated as two or one star~\cite{ParticleDataGroup:2024cfk}, indicating that their existence is only considered to be fairly or even poorly established.